Youngstown, Ohio: Growth and industrialization

 The growth of industry attracted people from within the United States and from Latin America.
 By the late 19th century, African Americans were well represented in Youngstown, and the first local congregation of the African Methodist Episcopal Church was established in 1871.
 In the 1880s, local attorney William R. Stewart was the second African American elected to the Ohio House of Representatives.
 A large influx of African Americans in the early 20th century owed much to developments in the industrial sector.
-During the national Steel Strike of 1919, local industrialists recruited thousands of workers from the Southern United States, many of whom were Black.
+During the national Steel Strike of 1919, local industrialists recruited thousands of workers from the southern United States, many of whom were Black.
 This move inflamed racist sentiment among local Whites, and for decades, African-American steelworkers experienced discrimination in the workplace.
 Migration from the South rose dramatically in the 1940s, when the mechanization of southern agriculture brought an end to the sharecropping system, leading onetime farm laborers to seek industrial jobs.

 Youngstown's local iron ore deposits were exhausted by the early 20th century.
 Since the city is landlocked (the Mahoning River is not navigable), ore from Michigan and Minnesota had to arrive by rail from Cleveland and other Great Lakes port cities where large bulk carriers were unloaded.
 This put Youngstown at a competitive disadvantage to the iron and steel producers in Cleveland, Buffalo, Chicago and Detroit—all on Great Lake shores.
 Compared to these four cities, Youngstown had a higher cost of transporting raw materials to the mills, according to a Harvard Business Review report published in January 1933.
 Higher transportation costs are one reason why Youngstown mills began their decline slightly earlier than manufacturing in other cities.

-The city had a healthy position within the Midwest in terms of transportation connections.
+The city had a healthy position within the midwestern United States in terms of transportation connections.
 An airport built in 1930 hosted Capital and United Airlines flights through the region and to New York prior to the jet age of the latter 1950s.
 It was on the Baltimore and Ohio Railroad mainline to Chicago with the Capital Limited.
-Likewise, Youngstown was on the Erie Railroad mainline, on its Chicago-Jersey City circuit, with trains such as the Atlantic Express/Pacific Express and the Lake Cities.
-The city was on the New York Central's Pittsburgh-Buffalo circuit and the Pennsylvania Railroad's Pittsburgh-Cleveland circuit.
+Likewise, Youngstown was on the Erie Railroad mainline, on its Chicago–Jersey City circuit, with trains such as the Atlantic Express/Pacific Express and the Lake Cities.
+The city was on the New York Central's Pittsburgh–Buffalo circuit and the Pennsylvania Railroad's Pittsburgh–Cleveland circuit.